tmartin2/blog/_posts/2021-09-16-Delaying-Transformative-AI.md

 date: 2021-09-16 14:28:44 -0000
 ---

-Note: This is a question I was given on the a test task for a remote internship position that focused on AI alignment.
+__Note__: This is a question I was given on the a test task for a remote internship position that focused on AI alignment.
 I got an interview for the position, but never heard back from the team, so I do not think I was accepted.
 I spent roughly two hours composing my response.
 Here is the question:

 _What is the expected value (or disvalue) from transformative artificial intelligence counterfactually being delayed by one year?
 Assume that all other projects are not delayed._

 - Interpret “value” to be from your own ethical perspective.
 - Briefly explain your biggest sources of uncertainty and what you’d spend more time on if you had more time.

 Here is my answer.
-As with my [AI regulation post](https://tmartin2.github.io/my-blog/2021/11/05/US-Europe-AI-regulation.html), I describe criticisms of my responses, and detail some considerations that I missed in my initial response.
+At the end, I describe criticisms of my responses, and detail some considerations that I missed in my initial response.

 ## My Response

-(

 __Main Considerations__